ojaswa1942/face-recognition-web-app/README.md

 # face-recognition-web-app
 v-1.1
 A full-stack working web application using Clarifai Web API for face detection in an image, with website designed using REACTjs, server using NODE with EXPRESS.js and PostgreSQL for database.
 The server, the database and the front-end are all deployed on Heroku.
+Clarifai API uses Convolutional Neural Network to train its model

 [Check out the application here](https://face-recogniti.herokuapp.com/)